 Convolution technique is somewhat rigid as it is based on recorded samples of the original source.
 A convolution reverb doesn’t allow the extent of programming you get with normal algorithmic reverbs.

 Most convolution reverb plugins have some editing capabilities.
-But you should keep the edits to the minimum.
-Editing easily tends to destroy the integrity of these fragile impulses.
-Of course you are free to experiment.
-Whatever sounds good is good.
-But in my experience, with convo verbs it’s best to just look for an impulse that works as it is, with minimal to no editing.
-This preserves the sound of the original source.
+But it’s usually a good idea to keep the edits small.
+Editing tends to destroy the integrity of these fragile impulses.
+Of course, you are free to experiment.
+But in my experience, with convolution reverbs it’s best to look for an impulse that works as it is, with minimal to no editing.
+This preserves the integrity of the source.

 Bricasti M7 impulses by Samplicity

 You know sometimes you like a particular reverb sound but it doesn’t seem to sit well in the mix?
 With the M7 that doesn’t happen as often.
-Of course you still have to find the right presets, but my experience with these impulses is that they are very usable and just seem to blend effortlessly in the mix while providing heaps of depth and dimension.
+Of course, you still have to find the right presets.
+But my experience with these impulses is that they are very usable and just seem to blend effortlessly in the mix while providing heaps of depth and dimension.
 Try them out.

 The Lexicon 480L came out in 1986 and at the time they cost more than some cars.
 Come to think of it, they probably still do.

 For a long time the 480L was the standard by which all other processors were measured.
 These sounds are the classics of the classics, used on countless of popular (and not so popular) records.
 They are brighter and a bit more aggressive than the Bricasti for example.
 Draw for the 480L reverbs when you need something that strikes out.

 - “Wild spaces/Inside Out” – great pumping when the tempo is right.

 - “Random hall/Random Well” – another very nice pumping reverb.